 - Low productivity

-How to manage Zoom fatigue
+How to combat Zoom fatigue

 Before it all starts to sound overwhelming, here’s some good news: It is easy to manage Zoom fatigue with the right habits.

-You can significantly reduce or even eliminate Zoom fatigue by a few simple additions to your daily routine.
+You can significantly reduce or even eliminate it by a few simple additions to your daily routine.
 Taking periodic breaks not only helps manage Zoom fatigue, but also increases overall productivity.
 Here are a few tips that you can start working on for the next time you have a meeting!